Tackling Racism and Representation in the Health Sciences

 That inward-looking philosophy is what drives the Health Equity Symposium, an annual event hosted by Boston Medical Center (BMC) and the Boston University Schools of Medicine and Public Health that aims to normalize and promote health equity as an integral part of medical education.

-Now in its second year, the symposium focuses on advocacy, policy, education, and community engagement, as well as research that addresses health equity and the social determinants of health.
+Now in its second year, the symposium focuses on advocacy, policy, education, and community engagement as well as research that addresses health equity and the social determinants of health.
 This year's theme is racism and representation.
 The collaboration and sharing at the symposium are designed to empower participants to bridge the gaps that impede the medical community’s progress toward greater cultural awareness and curiosity, beyond the single story.

-Jennifer Siegel, MD, the medical director of Center for Transgender Medicine and Surgery and the director of the Urban Health and Health Equities Pathway in the internal medicine residency at BMC, is a co-director of the symposium.
+Jennifer Siegel, MD, the medical director of the Center for Transgender Medicine and Surgery and the director of the Urban Health and Health Equities Pathway in the internal medicine residency at BMC, is a co-director of the symposium.
 In the midst of putting the final touches on what promises to be a thought-provoking event, Siegel sat down with HealthCity to discuss the importance of creating new venues for discussing health equity.

 HealthCity: What inspired the idea for a symposium dedicated to health equity?